 The evening is co-hosted by three-time Grammy-nominee and hometown harmonica hero, Billy Branch, and award-winning journalist and PBS TV personality, Sylvia Ewing.
 Billy's band, The Sons of Blues will be joined by an all-Chicago collection of vocalists, hip-hop artists and performance poets.
-Guest vocalists include jazz and blues artist Lucy Smith, and hip-hop collective artists avery r. young, international music star Ugochi, FM Supreme, M.C.
+Guest vocalists include blues artists Lucy Smith and Melody Angel, hip-hop collective artists avery r. young, international music star Ugochi, and hip hop artists FM Supreme, M.C.
 Sense, and DJ HSHBRN.
 "The People's History of Chicago" author, Kevin Coval makes a special appearance as well Urbanized Music featuring Amina Norman Hawkins and Coolout Chris!

 “These African-American oral traditions bridge generational and cultural divides, uniting people from all backgrounds for a shared experience that brings the rich musical legacy of Chicago and our production from Millennium Park to life in the southland” comments Sylvia Ewing.
 “Theater is an opportunity to entertain and educate and find new ways to look at the world.
 This is our chance to show that the Blues is a relevant vibrant art form and hip-hop is more than controversial music videos and questionable rap lyrics."

 This program is partially supported by a grant from the Illinois Arts Council Agency.